 “If you woke up naturally without an alarm clock, as opposed to forcing yourself out of bed, then you’ve probably just had a good snooze,” sleep scientist Patrick Fuller told Business Insider.
 Another promising sign: If you get up with no trouble as soon as your alarm goes off, rather than pressing snooze several times and eventually dragging yourself out from under the sheets.

 You don’t rely on caffeine.

-You generally fall asleep quite quickly.
+You generally fall asleep quickly.

 You don’t wake up for long periods of time during the night.

 This is another guideline from the National Sleep Foundation.
-The expert panel agreed that “waking up for under 5 minutes once per night” and “being awake in the night for under 20 minutes” are typical signs of a good night’s sleep.
+The expert panel agreed that “waking up for under 5 minutes once per night” and “being awake in the night for under 20 minutes” are typically signs of a good night’s sleep.

 You don’t feel sleepy during repetitive tasks or while driving.

 Another sign someone is well-rested?
 They remain alert throughout the day, even while engaged in monotonous tasks.
 If people find themselves falling asleep in front of the TV, every time they try to read, or even when they are driving, then they may need to re-evaluate how much sleep they are getting.
 And if they ever feel sleepy while driving, pull over if it’s safe to do so.